michaelaliotti/michaelaliotti.github.io/_posts/2019-07-29-the-thing-we-should-do-first.md

 ---
 layout: post
-title: The Thing We Should Do First
+title: The thing we should do first
 ---

 Nothing.